germanere/DoctorCare-API/README.md

 ### For Admin:
 -Lock/unlock the patient's account
 -Add doctor's account
+-Using all feature of roles doctor and patient

 ## Deployment Instructions
 To deploy the project on your local machine, follow these steps: